International Comparative Education (ICE) / International Education Policy Analysis (IEPA)

 Research Methods

-Students who plan to collect their own data for their MA Papers are required to enroll in EDUC 206B for 3 units and take no more than three additional courses in both Winter and Spring quarters.
-In addition, in Spring quarter, they must enroll in a Directed Reading or Directed Research with one of their advisors.
+Students who plan to collect their own data for their MA Papers are required to enroll in EDUC 206B for 3 units and take no more than three additional courses in Winter and Spring quarters.
+In addition, they must enroll in a Directed Research (EDUC 190) with one of their advisors in Winter or Spring quarters.

-For those who plan to conduct quantitative data analyses, in addition to (or in place of) EDUC 200A, students have the option of enrolling in one or more the following courses: EDUC 326, 400B, 423A, 423B, 430A, 430B, 430C, ECON 102B, or an equivalent with approval from the program director.
-Students often take more than one of these courses and are highly encouraged to take a mini course in methodology (e.g., Stata).
+For those who plan to conduct quantitative data analyses, in addition to (or in place of) EDUC 200A, students have the option of enrolling in one or more of the following courses: EDUC 326, 400B, 423A, 423B, 430A, 430B, 430C, PUBLPOL 303D, or an equivalent with approval from the Program Director.
+Students often take more than one of these courses and are highly encouraged to take a mini course in methodology (e.g., EDUC 401B: Mini Courses in Methodology: Stata).

 Students who plan to collect their own quantitative data using survey methods (interviews, questionnaires) for their MA Papers are required to take EDUC 399A: Designing Surveys.

-Students enrolling in EDUC 215: Education Internship Workshop are eligible to apply up to 6 units toward their degree; students are allowed to enroll up to 3 units per quarter.
+Students enrolling in EDUC 215: Education Internship Workshop can apply up to 6 units toward their degree; students may enroll in 3 units (max.) per quarter.

 ICE-specific requirements